WaterDamageRestorationMarketing

 - 01

 Google's algorithm running unattended through storms and cold snaps.
 When a freeze cycle drops in January and pipe-burst calls spike for 72 hours, the algorithm catches up 2-3 days late — by then the storm leads are gone.
-A human watching it during weather events is non-optional in this trade, and most agencies don't do it.
+Weather-triggered bidding and a human watching during freeze and storm events is non-optional in this trade, and most agencies don't do it.

 - 02

 No solution for the after-hours call going to voicemail.
 The biggest problem in restoration isn't lead volume.
 It's the 2 AM call that goes to voicemail and dials a competitor at 2:15.
-Most agency packages don't even address this — they build the site, run the ads, hand you a contact form, and call it a day.
+How fast you pick up decides who wins the job, and most agency packages don't even address it — they build the site, run the ads, hand you a contact form, and call it a day.

 - 03

 LSA never applied for, or set up and abandoned.
-Where Local Service Ads are available for restoration, they're usually the cheapest exclusive emergency leads.
-Most independent shops either haven't gotten through the Google Guarantee screening or have it running with junk leads never disputed.
+Where Local Service Ads are available for restoration, they're usually the cheapest exclusive emergency leads — and they're call-first by default, which is exactly how water damage buys.
+Most independent shops either haven't gotten through Google Screened / Google Guarantee, or have it running with junk leads never disputed.

 - 04

-Lead aggregators baked into the "package."
+Shared leads sold as your own.
 "We'll supplement with Networx and HomeAdvisor leads" usually means the agency is marking up shared leads from a marketplace that sells the same emergency to four other shops — putting you right back into the race-to-the-phone you were trying to escape.
+A lead you paid to generate should ring only your phone.

 - 05